tc39/proposal-structs/README.md

 - worker worker
 - worker main

-## Motivation (and requirements)
+## Motivation and requirements

 ### Shared memory for concurrency

-One of the main motivations to add structs in JS is to enable shared memory concurrency for a more concurrent future.
+This proposal seeks to enable to enable more shared memory concurrency for a more concurrent future.
 Like other shared memory features in JavaScript, it is high in expressive power and high in difficulty to use correctly.
-This proposal is both intended as an incremental step towards higher-level, easier-to-use concurrency abstractions as well as an escape hatch for expert programmers who need the expressivity.
+This proposal is both intended as an incremental step towards higher-level, easier-to-use (e.g. data-race free by construction) concurrency abstractions as well as an escape hatch for expert programmers who need the expressivity.

 The two design principles that this proposal follows are:
 1. Syntax that looks atomic ought to be atomic.
 (For example, the dot operator on shared structs should only access an existing field and does not tear.)